 D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman?

+mpleted or else must apply as an entering Х

-If yes, what is the minimum number of credits and the unit of measure?
+es, what is the minimum number of credits and

+unit of measure?
+15